Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Bifurcation Length

 in terms of the unconditioned density $f_\alpha(x;t)$.
 Once $x(T/2)$ is sampled, the bridge is effectively bisected into two bridges, and the midpoint-sampling process may be iterated to sample the Lévy bridge to any desired time resolution.
 For $\alpha=2$ the midpoint density retains the same Gaussian form as the unconditioned density, but the conditioned and unconditioned forms differ for any $\alpha<2$.

 The Cauchy ($\alpha=1$) case is a good example of what happens for $\alpha<2$.
 For $L<\sigma T$, this distribution has a single peak at $\xmid = L/2$, which has a seemingly intuitive interpretation: if a particle travels from $x=0$ to $L$ in time $T$, the most probable intermediate position at $T/2$ is $L/2$.
 However, this intuition breaks down at the special arrival point $L_\mathrm{b}=\sigma T$, beyond which the midpoint density becomes bimodal, and the single maximum bifurcates into a pair at $\xmid=[L \pm (L^{2} - \sigma^2 T^2)^{1/2}]/2$ (Fig.~\ref{fig:cauchy_bifurcation}).
 For $L\gg L_\mathrm{b}$ the peaks are well separated, with maxima approaching asymptotes $\xmid\sim 0,L$.
-In this case, the interpretation of the midpoint changes: the long jump $L$ tends to correspond to one large step of order $L$ and one small step, rather than two steps roughly equal to $L/2$.
-Thus, a bridge with sufficiently large overall transition length $L$ will tend to maintain this as a \textit{single} jump discontinuity.
+In this case, the interpretation of the midpoint changes: the large final displacement $L$ tends to break down into one large step of order $L$ and one small step, rather than two steps roughly equal to $L/2$.
+A bridge with sufficiently large overall transition length $L$ will tend to maintain this as a single jump discontinuity.

 Similar structural changes in the midpoint density occur for all $\alpha<2$.
-Fig.~\ref{fig:waterfall3} shows typical possibilities of how the bifurcation occurs as $L$ increases.
-For $\alpha=1.5$ there is a pitchfork bifurcation, as in the Cauchy case, where two maxima and a minimum are created from a single maximum.
-However, closer to the Gaussian limit ($\alpha=1.99$ and $\alpha=1.99999$), the structure is more complicated: first, a pair of side peaks is born via tangent bifurcations, and then the two associated minima collide with the central maximum to form a minimum in a reverse-pitchfork bifurcation.
-For small and large $L$, the end results are the same in either case: a unimodal density transforms into a bimodal density with well separated peaks.
+Figure~\ref{fig:waterfall3} shows typical possibilities of how the bifurcation occurs as $L$ increases.
+For $\alpha=1.5$ there is a pitchfork bifurcation \cite{*[{The term ``bifurcation'' here refers to the behavior of the maxima of the probability densities, behavior analogous to the bifurcation of the stable points in a quartic potential.
+This bifurcation terminology has been applied to a probability density in the same sense by }] [{ in an economic stochastic-process model; by contrast, the bifurcation we discuss arises naturally from the conditioned stable Lévy densities themselves.}] chiarella91}, as in the Cauchy case, where two maxima and a minimum are created from a single maximum.
+However, closer to the Gaussian limit ($\alpha=1.99$ and $\alpha=1.99999$), the structure is more complicated: first, a pair of side peaks is born via tangent bifurcations; second, the side peaks grow to match the central peak in height; and third, a central minimum forms in a reverse-pitchfork bifurcation.
+For any $\alpha$ the end results are the same: a unimodal density transforms into a bimodal density with well separated peaks.